cryptogogue/vol-node-setup/README.md

 # Mining Node Setup Guide

-This guide assumes you are running Ubuntu or a similar flavor of Linux.

-Before you begin, make sure you have an active account on whatever Volition network you plan to join and have the genesis block for that network.
-When you start mining, you will need someone to upgrade your regular account to a mining account.
+This guide assumes you are running Ubuntu.
+This guide also assumes that you will run Volition on a dedicated server or VPS.
+Our canonical spec (as of this writing) is an [Ionos VPS XXL](https://www.ionos.com/servers/vps#packages) running Ubuntu.
+Feel free to experiement with other configurations, but we may not be able to help you troubleshoot if you get stuck.
+We find the node is primarily bottlenecked by storage speed and size.
+CPU and memory usage is still (relatively) light.
+Storage speed, in particular, can have a big impact and cause your node to mine dramatically fewer blocks.

+Before you begin, if you don't already have one, or if you want to use a different account for mining, provision a new Volition account and rename it to whatever you want to use as your miner name.
+Volition will eventually support renaming mining accounts, but for beta it does not, so be sure your account is named what you want it to be.
+Also, make sure know where to find the [genesis block](https://raw.githubusercontent.com/cryptogogue/vol-blocks/main/volition-ccg/ccg-open-beta.json) for whatever network you plan to join.

 Commands listed in blocks shown below should be run on the server hosting the volition mining node:

 ```
 example
 ```

-## Provision Your Volition Account

-If you don't already have one, or if you want to use a different account for mining, provision a new Volition account and rename it to whatever you want to use as your miner name.
-Volition will eventually support renaming mining accounts, but for beta it does not, so be sure your account is named what you want it to be.

 ## Stack Description